Zapit-Optostim/zapit_CAD/Parts_List.md

 | 2x [SM1S2M](https://www.thorlabs.com/thorproduct.cfm?partnumber=SM1S2M) | 2 mm spacers for lenses | 7 GBP |
 | [SM1A9](https://www.thorlabs.com/thorproduct.cfm?partnumber=SM1A9) | C-Mount to SM1 adapter | 16 GBP |

+With a Basler ace acA1920-40um camera the FOV of a system built with a f=100 mm objective and f=75 mm tube lens will be about 13.5 mm by 9.5 mm.
+Switching to an f=50 mm tube lens gives about 22 mm by 14 mm.

 ## 2. Optomechanical parts specific to our machined enclosure
 If you are using our custom enclosure, you will need the following components.
 | Item | Description | Approx Cost |